-- 1984 The annual prison rodeo was discontinued by the Board of Correction. - 1985 Capacities increased to 119 at Texarkana Regional Correction Center and to 324 the Maximum Security Unit.
+- 1984 The annual prison rodeo was discontinued by the Board of Correction. - 1985 Capacities increased to 119 at Texarkana Regional Correction Center and to 324 at the Maximum Security Unit.
 The Booneville Beef Production Facility was transferred to the Wrightsville Unit. - 1986 Death Row inmates were transferred from the Cummins Unit to the Maximum Security Unit, where the capacity was increased to 432. - 1987 The 300-bed Varner Unit opened and its capacity was increased to 700 beds.
 The Women's Unit capacity increased to 288.
-Act 626 allowed inmates awaiting transfer to the department from county jails to earn meritorious good time.
+Act 626 allowed inmates awaiting transfer to the department, from county jails, to earn meritorious good time.
 Act 273 provided for additional meritorious good time for job performance.
-Act 418, the Prison Overcrowding Emergency Powers Act, authorized the Board of Correction to declare a prison overcrowding state of emergency when population exceeds 98% of the rated capacity for 30 consecutive days.
-The board invoked the Emergency Powers Act for the first time, releasing 96 inmates. - 1988 The National Commission on Correctional Health Care accredited the ADC's medical services.
+Act 418, the Prison Overcrowding Emergency Powers Act, au thorized the Board of Correction to declare prison overcrowding a state of emergency when population exceeds 98% of the rated capacity for 30 consecutive days.
+The board invoked the Emergency Powers Act, for the first time, releasing 96 inmates. - 1988 The National Commission on Correctional Health Care accredited the ADC's medical ser vices.
 The American Correctional Association accredited the Varner and Maximum Security Units.
-The ADC purchased 485 acres for a 300bed facility at Calico Rock and 90 acres for a 476bed unit at Dermott.
-The industry program for female inmates was relocated to the Training
+The ADC purchased 485 acres for a 300-bed facility at Calico Rock and 90 acres for a 476-bed unit at Dermott.
+The industry program for female inmates was relocated to the train ing academy.

-Academy.
 Capacity at the Wrightsville Unit increased to 550.
-After 14 years of litigation, the Jones and Davis vs. Hutto class-action lawsuit alleging racial discrimination was settled by consent decree.

-- 1989 Act 492 established the Boot Camp program.
-Act 429 provided for additional meritorious good time for inmates completing certain programs while awaiting transfer to the Department from county jails.
-The Department was reorganized into divisions for operations, administrative services, field services, institutions and treatment services.
-A deputy director and three assistant directors were appointed by the director.
-Construction began on a Jefferson County facility to house 328 state inmates and 72 jail inmates.
+After 14 years of litigation, the Jones and Davis vs. Hutto class-action lawsuit alleging racial discrimination was settled by consent decree. - 1989 Act 492 established the Boot Camp program.
+Act 429 provided for additional meritorious good time for inmates completing certain programs while awaiting transfer to the department from county jails.
+The department was reorganized into divisions for operations: Administrative Services, Field Services, Institutions, and Treatment Services.
+One Deputy Director and three Assistant Directors were appointed by the Director.
+Construction began on the Jefferson County Jail Correctional Facility to house 328 state inmates and 72 jail inmates.
 Capacities increased to 650 at the Wrightsville Unit and 900 at the Varner Unit.
 The American Correctional Association (ACA) accredited the Diagnostic and Wrightsville Units.
 Act 937 abolished the Board of Pardons and Paroles and the Commission on Community-Based Rehabilitation.
 The act also created the Board of Parole and Community Rehabilitation. - 1990 Capacities increased to 1,100 at the Varner Unit and 71 at the Mississippi County Work Release Center.
 The Board of Correction named the Delta Regional Unit at Dermott and the North Central Unit at Calico Rock, and approved a 60-bed Boot Camp program at the Wrightsville Unit.
-The 100bed Delta Regional Unit, the 100-bed North Central Unit and the 400-Bed Jefferson County Jail/Correctional Facility opened.
-In the first Arkansas executions since 1964, John Edward

-Swindler was executed by electrocution and Ronald Gene Simmons by lethal injection.
+The100-bed Delta Regional Unit, the 100 bed North Central Unit, and the 400-bed Jefferson County Jail/Correctional Facility opened.
+In the first Arkansas executions since 1964, John Edward Swindler was executed by electrocution and Ronald Gene Simmons by lethal injection.